ibm-cloud-docs/vpc/cr-intro.md

 # About routing tables and routes
 {: #about-custom-routes}

 {{site.data.keyword.cloud}} Virtual Private Cloud (VPC) automatically generates a default routing table for the VPC to manage traffic in the zone.
 By default, this routing table is empty.
 You can add routes to the default routing table, or create one or more custom routing tables and then add routes.
 For example, if you want a specialized routing policy for a specific subnet, you can create a routing table and associate it with one or more subnets.
-However, if you want to change the default routing policy that affects all subnets using the default routing table, then you should add routes to the default routing table.
+However, if you want to change the default routing policy that affects all subnets that use the default routing table, then you should add routes to the default routing table.
 {: shortdesc}

 The default routing table functions the same as other routing tables, except that it is created automatically, and is used when you create a subnet without specifying a routing table.
 {: note}

 You can define routes within any routing table to shape traffic the way that you want.
-Each subnet has one routing table assigned to it, which is responsible for managing the subnet's traffic.
+Each subnet is assigned to one routing table, which is responsible for managing the subnet's traffic.
 You can change the routing table that a subnet uses to manage its egress traffic at any time.

 This service also allows the use of Network Functions Virtualization (NFV) for advanced networking services, such as third-party routing, firewalls, local/global load balancing, web application firewalls, and more.
 Custom routing tables are also currently being integrated in {{site.data.keyword.cloud_notm}} services.

 ## Egress and ingress routing
 {: #egress-ingress-overview}

-* **Egress routes** control traffic, which originates within a subnet and travels towards the public internet, or to another VM in same or different zone.
+* **Egress routes** control traffic, which originates within a subnet and travels toward the public internet, or to another VM in the same or different zone.

 * **Ingress routes** enable you to customize routes on incoming traffic to a VPC from traffic sources external to the VPC's availability zone (IBM Cloud Direct Link, IBM Cloud Transit Gateway, another availability zone in the same VPC, or the public internet).